blesta/install-blesta/README.md

 # Blesta bash installer
 install-blesta.sh is a bash script installer.
-It should be run on a fresh minimal install of AlmaLinux 9.
+It should be run on a fresh minimal install of AlmaLinux 8, 9, or 10.

-1. Deploy a new minimal install of AlmaLinux 9
+1. Deploy a new minimal install of AlmaLinux 9, or 10
 2. Make sure your hostname, e.g. account.domain.com resolves to the server.
 3. Run ./install-blesta.sh as root and Follow the prompts.